Molybdenum: History

 Molybdenite—the principal ore from which molybdenum is now extracted—was previously known as molybdena.
-Molybdena was confused with and often utilized as though it were graphite.
+Molybdena was confused with and often used as though it were graphite.
 Like graphite, molybdenite can be used to blacken a surface or as a solid lubricant.
 Even when molybdena was distinguishable from graphite, it was still confused with the common lead ore PbS (now called galena); the name comes from Ancient Greek μόλυβδος mólybdos, meaning lead.
 (The Greek word itself has been proposed as a loanword from Anatolian Luvian and Lydian languages).

 Although (reportedly) molybdenum was deliberately alloyed with steel in one 14th-century Japanese sword (mfd. c.
 1330), that art was never employed widely and was later lost.
 In the West in 1754, Bengt Andersson Qvist examined a sample of molybdenite and determined that it did not contain lead and thus was not galena.

 By 1778 Swedish chemist Carl Wilhelm Scheele stated firmly that molybdena was (indeed) neither galena nor graphite.
-Instead, Scheele correctly proposed that molybdena was an ore of a distinct new element, named molybdenum for the mineral in which it resided, and from which it might be isolated.
-Peter Jacob Hjelm successfully isolated molybdenum using carbon and linseed oil in 1781.
+Instead, Scheele correctly proposed that molybdena was an ore of a distinct new element, and from which it might be isolated.
+Peter Jacob Hjelm successfully isolated a metal he called molybdaenum using carbon and linseed oil in 1781.

 For the next century, molybdenum had no industrial use.
 It was relatively scarce, the pure metal was difficult to extract, and the necessary techniques of metallurgy were immature.
 Early molybdenum steel alloys showed great promise of increased hardness, but efforts to manufacture the alloys on a large scale were hampered with inconsistent results, a tendency toward brittleness, and recrystallization.
 In 1906, William D. Coolidge filed a patent for rendering molybdenum ductile, leading to applications as a heating element for high-temperature furnaces and as a support for tungsten-filament light bulbs; oxide formation and degradation require that molybdenum be physically sealed or held in an inert gas.
 In 1913, Frank E. Elmore developed a froth flotation process to recover molybdenite from ores; flotation remains the primary isolation process.

 During World War I, demand for molybdenum spiked; it was used both in armor plating and as a substitute for tungsten in high-speed steels.
 Some British tanks were protected by 75 mm (3 in) manganese steel plating, but this proved to be ineffective.
 The manganese steel plates were replaced with much lighter 25 mm molybdenum steel plates allowing for higher speed, greater maneuverability, and better protection.
 The Germans also used molybdenum-doped steel for heavy artillery, like in the super-heavy howitzer Big Bertha, because traditional steel melts at the temperatures produced by the propellant of the one ton shell.
 After the war, demand plummeted until metallurgical advances allowed extensive development of peacetime applications.
 In World War II, molybdenum again saw strategic importance as a substitute for tungsten in steel alloys.